Enhancing your students’ learning.

 The eTextbook Programme is part of our Reading Lists service.

-It provides each student on a module with unlimited, continuous access to an interactive electronic textbook.
+It provides each student on a module with their own personal copy of a downloadable interactive electronic textbook.

-Unlike standard ebooks, eTextbooks are purchased for each individual student within a cohort of a module where possible.
+Unlike standard ebooks, eTextbooks are purchased for each individual student within a cohort of a module.

 It’s the electronic equivalent of buying a print copy for each student, and, in most cases, students can keep their eTextbook for the duration of their studies.